ScottLogic/blog/_posts/2024-10-21-building-an-assignment-algorithm-2.markdown

 All of this is to say, we can’t sort one way after the other, we need to sort compromise and surplus difference simultaneously to cover all circumstances.
 Capturing these nuances in an algorithm however is easier said than done.
 Aggregate compromise, by nature, increases in size every slot so it is hard to compare with surplus difference, which remains roughly within the same range.

-<details><summary>For an example click the 'more' button.</summary>
+<details><summary>To dive deeper, click here</summary>
-In slot 2, aggregate compromise per attendee could range from 0-5 (1st choice = 0, 3rd choice = 5), but in slot 10, the aggregate compromise per attendee could range between 0 and 50.
+For example, in slot 2, aggregate compromise per attendee could range from 0-5 (1st choice = 0, 3rd choice = 5), but in slot 10, the aggregate compromise per attendee could range between 0 and 50.
 Ignoring the fact that the algorithm would not be working very well if one person had 10x 3rd choices (giving an aggregate compromise score of 50)!
 <br>
 <br>
 However, in both slot 2 and 10, the average surplus difference may be within the range of -6 and 6, assuming the average room surplus is 3.
 See the <a href="{{site.baseurl}}/2024/08/16/building-an-assignment-algorithm-1.html">first blog</a> in the series for how the surplus difference is calculated.